Glossary

 Core Characteristics of Foundation Models

-Foundation models are characterized by their scale, generality, and adaptability.
+Foundation models are defined by three primary characteristics: scale, generality, and adaptability.

-The versatility of foundation models has led to their rapid adoption across numerous fields.
-Here are a couple of examples:
+The versatility of foundation models drives innovation across numerous fields.

 Foundation Models vs. Traditional Models